freeCodeCamp-2025-Summer-Hackathon/cyan-branch/README.md

 │   │   ├── submissions/    # Endpoints to submit and retrieve anonymous submissions for each box │   │   ├── voicebox/       # Endpoints to validate and redirect to the appropriate page │   │   └── links/          # Endpoints to retrieve generated links
-│   ├── dashboard/          # Admin dashboard for managing boxes and viewing submissions │   ├── submit/             # Public-facing page for submitting anonymous suggestions to a box │   ├── components/         # Reusable React components │   └── styles/             # Global and module CSS for styling the app
+│   ├── box/                # Public-facing page for viewing submissions and admin responses │   ├── dashboard/          # Admin dashboard for managing boxes and responding to submissions │   ├── hooks/              #
+│   ├── submit/             # Public-facing page for submitting anonymous suggestions to a box │   ├── components/         # Reusable React components │   └── styles/             # Global and module CSS for styling the app